MetacoSA/NBitcoin/README.md

 The best documentation available is our [eBook](https://programmingblockchain.gitbooks.io/programmingblockchain/content/), and the excellent unit tests.
 There are also some more resources below.

+You can also browse the API easily through [the API reference](https://metacosa.github.io/NBitcoin/api/index.html).

 # How to use ?
 With NuGet :
 >**Install-Package NBitcoin**